Back to Blog

 What Is a Rate Buydown?

-A rate buydown is exactly what it sounds like — someone pays money upfront to "buy down" your interest rate.
-The payment goes into an escrow account that subsidizes your mortgage payment for a set period.
+A rate buydown is exactly what it sounds like - someone pays money upfront to "buy down" your interest rate.
+As explained by the Consumer Financial Protection Bureau (CFPB), the payment goes into an escrow account that subsidizes your mortgage payment for a set period.
 Your monthly payment is lower in the early years of the loan, and then it steps up to the full rate.

 Think of it like this: the buydown funds cover the difference between what you'd normally pay and what you actually pay during the buydown period.
 The money sits in an account and gets released to the lender each month to make up the gap.